WikiChao/Ego-AV-Loc/README.md

     b.
 Extract waveforms at 11000Hz for all the videos.

 3. Data splits.
 Please follow the same train/test splits at https://github.com/epic-kitchens/epic-kitchens-100-annotations.
+4. Filter out silent clips.
+As the action recognition splits are developed based on action, not audio, there could be video clips that are silent or do not include meaningful sounds.
+We try to filter out some silent video clips to obtain a better training set, please refer to ```./code/script/filter_silent_clips.py```.
+(Optional, you can use the newly released <a href="https://epic-kitchens.github.io/epic-sounds/">EPIC-SOUND dataset</a> to obtain an audio-based training split)

 ### Annotation Format
 The annotations can be found at ```./data/soundingobject.json```.